Saints Dethrone Rams as NFL's Team to Beat

 Michael Thomas hauled in 12 receptions for 211 yards and 1 TD (on 15 targets) in the Saints win against the Rams.
 Thomas has caught 70 of 79 targets this season (88.6%), +18.0% Above Expectation, best among all players with more than 30 targets. #LARvsNO #GoSaints https://t.co/kHpKor5dBN

-With a nearly 90 percent catch rate, the 25-year-old wide receiver has Spider-Man-like sticky hands, yet he might not even the team's most dynamic weapon.
+With a nearly 90 percent catch rate, the 25-year-old wide receiver has Spider-Man-like sticky hands, yet he might not even be the team's most dynamic weapon.

 The NFL's reigning Offensive Rookie of the Year, Alvin Kamara, is as difficult to defend as they come.
-Kamara carried the ball 19 times for 82 times and scored a pair of touchdowns.
+Kamara carried the ball 19 times for 82 yards and two touchdowns.
 The running back also caught four passes for 34 yards and another score.
 Those three scores placed the second-year back in the rarest of company, as ESPN noted:

 NFL on ESPN @ESPNNFL